 Mallorca (Majorca), one of Spain’s Balearic Islands in the Mediterranean, is known for swanky beach resorts and sheltered hidden coves.
 On the coast, visitors and locals can bask in around 300 days of sunshine per year, resulting in some of the best beaches in Spain, covered in colorful umbrellas and fruit-filled drinks.

 Zhangye National Geopark‘s candy-colored mountains are true magic (and a UNESCO World Heritage Site as of 2009).
 How were they formed?
 Layers of multi-colored sandstone and minerals were pressed together over millions of years.
 To view, walk to one of the site’s four viewing platforms, or take a bus and explore the whole park.

 After a visit to Hutt Lagoon in Australia, you’ll be thinking “algae never looked so good!”
 The town of Port Gregory was once a small fishing village, but now is a holiday hotspot for fishing and diving.
 Depending on the time of year and weather, the algae in Hutt Lagoon cause the water to transform from a red to pink to purple.
-The best time of day to visit is typically mid-morning or sunset.
+The best time of day to visit this perfectly pink place is typically mid-morning or sunset.

 Victory Monument is one of the busiest transportation hubs in all of Bangkok— and a popular hangout spot for Thai locals.
 There are two malls surrounding the monument and a night market that opens from dusk til dawn.
 From a bird’s eye view, the hub forms an eye, lit up by zooming cars and street lights.